Vertigo often gets better without treatment. See a GP if it keeps coming back or is affecting your daily life.

 What causes vertigo

-Inner ear problems, which affect balance, are the most common causes:
+Inner ear problems, which affect balance, are the most common causes of vertigo.

 - benign paroxysmal positional vertigo (BPPV) – where specific head movements cause vertigo